ontio/ontology-DID/docs/en/verification_provider_specification.md

     Step 3: Set templates of verifiable claim based on your business demand；

    Step 4: Use the A3 interface through the CWC.
-As shown in above figure, the A3 interface will help the verification provider to issue and send it to the trusted storage and blockchain.
+As shown in above figure, the A3 interface will help the Trust Anchor to issue and send it to the trusted storage and blockchain.

     > Note：Please use official domain name URL to open the API of verifying verifiable claim to the public.